losertlab/NeuroART/README.md

 ## Instructions

 1. Open the NeuroART folder in MATLAB;
-2. Run the main script "main_complete_RealTime.m";
+2. Run the main script "main.m";
 3. The first time you run NeuroART, NeuroART/neuroArtConfig.json will be created.
 Update NeuroART/neuroArtConfig.json to specify your python path as well as default parameters.
 The fields you should change are:
   - Default dialog values via `neuroArtConfig.default`
   - Path to the complex_dynamics python toolbox via `neuroArtConfig.python.complex_dynamics_path`